 This Response to Intervention (RTI) Research study stresses the importance of SEL activities to be project-based; songs, art, games, class discussion and writing, as opposed to just an online-only format.
 This is a philosophy Respectful Ways follows in all our modules including students sharing their thoughts, fears and dreams in their Respectful Ways notebooks.
 Our interactive on-line delivery system helps stimulate creativity, discussion and ideas – a necessary tool, but only part of the learning process.

 Pedagogies: The heart of our program is lesson planning structured to promote ease of use and student discovery in the classroom.
 Using a variety of media, our curriculum engages all the senses and intelligences.
-We carefully calibrate it to meet curricular standards — both state and Common Core College and Career Readiness Standards — and integrate with initiatives like PBIS.
+We carefully calibrate it to meet curricular standards — both American School Counselor Assn Standards and Common Core College and Career Readiness Standards — and integrate with initiatives like PBIS.
 Every module includes interactive multimedia e-courses, Respectful Signage, teacher supplements to guide instruction, and additional resources.
 Activities have a clearly-articulated objective and rationale, an introduction (usually consisting of interactive Q&A, a short video and/or discussion) and an activity to galvanize learning.
 The “Respectful Wrap” puts the activity in perspective, prompting metacognitive reflection.
 Each activity concludes with students reciting the unit’s Promise pledge together, creating resolve and solidarity in the class.

 Because we seek to transform habits of students and not just transfer information to them, we use three practices to design all our activities, helping students to internalize their own motivation: